DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 ## Thursday

 - name that tune - 10 min
+- Volunteers to present next week?
+- Let's pause the quizzes for a bit and focus on the next journal
 - [Moylan: 7 Recording Analysis](../lectures/week-7/7-moylan-recording-analysis/)
   - Timbre and Pitch in the Recording Domain
+  - Make a pitch area analysis graph for the next journal

 <!--
 # Week 9 (3/4)